The Karwendel Mountains of Austria

 Only an hour’s drive from Munich or Innsbruck, the Karwendel Mountains, on the border of Germany and Austria, are often overlooked thanks to their proximity to motorways and urban centres.
 But this nearness to civilisation is quite deceptive: tucked away and not directly accessible by major roads, these mountains are far wilder and more rugged than one would suspect from a casual glance at the map.

 The crumbly terrain of the ‘Limestone Alps’, as they are sometimes called, is of limited appeal to developers of ski resorts.
-Fortunately their unique features were recognised by early environmentalists and placed under protection as early as 1928.
+Fortunately, their unique features were recognised by early environmentalists and placed under protection as early as 1928.
 They are now safeguarded as a transnational ‘Alpenpark’ nature reserve, which extends across both sides of the border.
-Access is only possible at a few points around the edges, via small roads.
+Access is only possible at a few points around the edges via small roads.
 Lack of access and an almost total absence of cable cars and ski lifts have saved the area’s wilderness.

+Nothing had quite prepared me for the intense eyes I found myself looking into as I popped my nose over the last brow of a juniper-sprinkled mountain meadow at 1800m.
 But it was the rather unrelenting look of the horns that stopped me in my tracks: to put it bluntly, I was stunned.
 The ibex seemed less flabbergasted by the unexpected encounter.
 He fixed my gaze and simply stood there, fully conscious of his advantage, waiting to see what kind of human had stumbled on his pad.
+Perhaps naively, I hadn’t considered the possibility of running into wildlife so close to civilisation, much less horned wildlife that did not run away at the sight of a human.

 The Karwendel Alpenpark